PaulioRandall/scarlet-go/TASKS.md

 ## Available

-- Abstract `scanner` and `strimmer` test boiler plate functions into a test utility file within `token`.
-The token test utility file will support testing of the `scanner` and any code that both wraps it and exposes the same interface.
-E.g. `strimmer`.

 ### Token

 ### Scanner

-- Scan in procedure names
+- Think of using types as production rules
+- Rename PROCEDURE to FUNC
+- Add identifiers
+- Add assignment symbol
+- Add paremeter separator symbol
+- Add spell symbol and spell identifier
+- Add parameter symbols
-- Scan in procedure input parameters
+- Allow FUNCs to have input parameters
-- Scan in procedure output parameters
+- Allow FUNCs to have output parameters

 ### Strimmer